 - Day 7: Agios Fokas and Therma Beach

-Our trip lasted 15 days, not considering the day of arrival in Rhodes (late afternoon) and departure from Kos (in the morning).
+Our trip lasted 15 days, not counting the day of arrival in Rhodes (late afternoon) and departure from Kos (in the morning).

-The second part of our “Island hopping” a Kos it lasted 7 days, traveling 422 km and sleeping in Kos town.
-We rested at the most famous beaches – Tigaki Beach, Mastichari Beach, Paradise Beach, Agios Stefanos Beach, Limnionas Beach, Paralia Paradisos, Agios Fokas and Therma Beach – and visited the major places of historical interest – Kos Old Town, Asklepeion, Castle of Palaio Pyli, Antimachia Castle, Kefalos Castle, the village of Zia and the Mylotopi of Kefalos-.
-The wild nature of the island has given us unforgettable places and views - Mount Dikeos, Lake Alikes, Plaka Forest and the islet of Kastri -.
+The second part of our island hopping in Kos lasted seven days, covering 422 km and sleeping in Kos town.
+We rested at the most famous beaches – Tigaki Beach, Mastichari Beach, Paradise Beach, Agios Stefanos Beach, Limnionas Beach, Paralia Paradisos, Agios Fokas and Therma Beach – and visited the major historical sights – Kos Old Town, Asklepeion, Palaio Pyli Castle, Antimachia Castle, Kefalos Castle, the village of Zia and the Mylotopi of Kefalos-.
+The wild nature of the island gave us unforgettable places and views – Mount Dikeos, Lake Alikes, Plaka Forest and the islet of Kastri -.

-It is possible to take your car on ferries but it is necessary to book a ticket due to limited places, especially in summer.
-However, we preferred to rent 2 separate cars so as to save the cost of the ticket and we organized the stages in order to save ourselves three days of rental.
+On the ferries you can take the car on board but you have to book the ticket because of limited places, especially in summer.
+However, we preferred to rent two separate cars in order to save the cost of the ticket and we organised the stages in such a way as to save ourselves three days’ rental.

 Day 1: Kos Old Town and Askepleion

 We arrive in Kos mid-morning.
-Just enough time to put the suitcases in the room and make a tactical change of outfit - for the ferry we preferred to wear long trousers and a sweatshirt, the air conditioning won't kill us - and we are ready to leave again.
+Just enough time to put our bags in the room and make a tactical change of outfit – for the ferry we preferred to wear long trousers and a sweatshirt, the air conditioning won’t kill us – and we are ready to go.

-Kos Town it is a lively town, rich in culture, history and art.
-It is an open-air museum and simply walking through its streets you can admire the ruins of various eras surrounded by countless taverns, clubs and shops.
-Being rich in more or less beautiful and well-preserved ruins and archaeological sites, you risk following the signs for what could then turn out to be an unkempt meadow with little or nothing to see.
+Kos Town is a lively town, rich in culture, history and art.
+It is an open-air museum and simply strolling through its streets one can admire ruins from various eras surrounded by countless taverns, bars and small shops.
+Being full of more or less beautiful and well-preserved ruins and archaeological sites, one runs the risk of following the signs to what could turn out to be a wasteland with little or nothing to see.

 Below is a list of sites that we think are worth a visit:

-- Eastern archaeological site: it is located in the centre, behind Eleftherias square and includes the ruins of temple of Aphrodite, of the temple of Heracles, the fortifications of the ancient city and theancient Agora.
-Entrance is free.
+- Eastern Archaeological Site: located in the centre, behind Eleftherias Square, it includes the ruins of the Temple of Aphrodite, the Temple of Heracles, the fortifications of the ancient city and theancient Agora.
+Admission is free.

-- Western archaeological site: it is located in the upper part of the ancient city – on the Leofóros Grigoríou street – and includes the Sanctuary of the Nymphs, the ruins of an ancient gymnasium, the House of Europe – mosaic depicting the abduction of Europa by Zeus – a stadium and the ruins of the baths.
-Entrance is free.
+- Western Archaeological Site: it is located in the upper part of the ancient city – on the Leofóros Grigoríou road – and includes the Sanctuary of the Nymphs, the ruins of an ancient Gymnasium, the House of Europa – a mosaic depicting the abduction of Europa by Zeus – a stadium and the ruins of the baths.
+Admission is free.

-- Roman house: It is a well-preserved Roman mansion with impressive mosaics and frescoes.
-It consists of 36 rooms and three large atriums which were originally a source of light and air for the surrounding rooms.
-It offers an insight into daily life during Roman times and showcases the artistry of those times.
+- Casa Romana: is a well-preserved Roman house with impressive mosaics and frescoes.
+It consists of no less than 36 rooms and three large atria that were originally a source of light and air for the surrounding rooms.
+It offers an insight into daily life during Roman times and shows the artistry of those times.

-- Turkish bath: Historic structure dating back to the Ottoman period.
-It is a traditional hammam that reflects the culture and hygiene practices of the Ottoman era.
+- Turkish Bath: a historical facility dating back to the Ottoman period.
+It is a traditional hammam reflecting the culture and hygiene practices of the Ottoman era.

-- Hippocratic plane tree: it was the tree under whose branches the teacher Hippocrates taught his students the art of medicine.
-Today it is supported by scaffolding to keep it standing and not let it collapse (the tree is around 600 years old).
-The tree has witnessed centuries of history and is considered the descendant of the original Sycamore and is an icon of Kos Town;
+- Hippocrates Plane Tree: this was the tree under whose branches the master Hippocrates taught his pupils the art of medicine.
+To this day, it is supported by scaffolding in order to keep it standing and not let it give way (the tree is about 600 years old).
+The tree has witnessed centuries of history and is considered the descendant of the original Platanus and is an icon of Kos Town;

-- Neratzia Castle: located east of the port of Mandraki, it was a fortress useful in guaranteeing various peoples, Christian pilgrims and travelers en route to the Holy Land, the safety of a place to stop and find refreshment.
+- Neratzia Castle: located to the east of the port of Mandraki, it was a useful fortress that ensured various peoples, Christian pilgrims and travellers en route to the Holy Land, the safety of a place to stop and find refreshment.

-After a refreshing break in the alleys of the port we collected the rented car and almost at sunset we moved to one of the most magical places in Kos: the archaeological site of Asklepieion, just 3 km from Kos Town.
+After a refreshing break in the alleys of the harbour, we picked up the rented car and almost at sunset we drove to one of the most magical places on Kos: the archaeological site of Asklepieion, only 3 km away from Kos Town.

-L'Asklepieion it was founded in the 3rd century BC and discovered only at the beginning of the 20th century.
-A unique place that witnessed very important events at the center of which was the legendary Hippocrates, father of medicine and famous Greek doctor, geographer and aphorist.
-Here he founded a medical school and a health center.
-Today you can admire the propylaea, the patient rooms, the public baths, the altar of Apollo Kyparissios, the related temple and finally the two temples of Asclepius - a famous character from Greek mythology, a demigod who later became a particularly adored god of medicine from the people from whom this place takes its name -.
+TheAsklepieion was founded in the 3rd century B.C. and only discovered in the early 20th century.
+It is a unique place that witnessed important events, the centre of which was the legendary Hippocrates, the father of medicine and famous Greek physician, geographer and aphorist.
+Here he founded a medical school and health centre.
+Today, one can admire the propylaea, the patients’ rooms, the public baths, the altar of Apollo Kyparissios, its temple and, finally, the two temples of Asclepius – a famous character from Greek mythology, a demigod who later became the god of medicine and was particularly adored by the people after whom the place was named.

 Day 2: Palaio Pyli Castle, Mount Dikeos and Zia

-Today we dedicate ourselves to an excursion in the hinterland of Kos.
+Today we dedicate ourselves to an excursion into the hinterland of Kos.

-Let's start with a visit to Palaio Pyli, one of the most important Byzantine historical sites on the island of Kos.
-The settlement is located on the western side of the Dikaios mountain range at a height of approximately 300 meters above sea level.
-It covers a very large area and within it there are many paved streets, abandoned houses, a Turkish bath and the Monastery of Saint Mary Kastrianon.
-The houses of this settlement were protected by walls that date back to the 11th century and enclosed the hillside at various heights.
+We begin with a visit to Palaio Pyli, one of the most important Byzantine historical sites on the island of Kos.
+The settlement is located on the western side of the Dikaios mountain range at a height of about 300 metres above sea level.
+It covers a very large area and within it there are many paved streets, abandoned houses, a Turkish bath and the Monastery of St. Mary Kastrianon.
+The houses of this settlement were protected by walls dating back to the 11th century and enclosed the hillside at various heights.
 The ends of the arched vault of the collapsed entrance are still visible, with two decorative brick vaulted niches on either side of the gate.
-The entire settlement constituted a peculiar fortress which was abandoned by its inhabitants around 1830, after a decimating cholera epidemic.
+The entire settlement formed a peculiar fortress that was abandoned by its inhabitants around 1830, after a decimating cholera epidemic.

-At the top of the hill are the remains of the Palaio Pyli fortress which was built in the 11th-12th century.
-It is the oldest castle in Kos and was inhabited until the beginning of the 19th century.
+At the top of the hill are the remains of the Palaio Pyli Fortress, which was built in the 11th-12th centuries.
+It is the oldest castle on Kos and was inhabited until the beginning of the 19th century.
 The castle is built of limestone and igneous rock and the use of bricks is unique throughout the Dodecanese.
-The castle was very well fortified and the inaccessibility of the place protected it from enemy attacks.
-During the 15th century and under the threat of a Turkish invasion, the castle was often used as a refuge for the people of the area and for the population of the city of Kos.
-By 1461 it was the only garrisoned castle remaining and the fortifications were improved while ammunition was accumulated.
-The castle, however, was severely damaged in the 1493 earthquake and eventually fell to the Ottomans in 1523.
+The castle was very well fortified and the inaccessibility of the site protected it from enemy attacks.
+During the 15th century and under the threat of a Turkish invasion, the castle was often used as a refuge for the people of the area and the people of the town of Kos.
+In 1461 it was the only remaining garrisoned castle and the fortifications were improved while ammunition was stockpiled.
+The castle, however, was severely damaged in the earthquake of 1493 and eventually fell into the hands of the Ottomans in 1523.
 Parts of the castle were restored by the Ottomans but the area was abandoned in the early 19th century due to an epidemic.

-We move to Aunt, a very characteristic village located in the center of the island, known for its relaxing atmosphere and panoramic position.
-This charming village is located on the western side of the island, amidst lush vegetation, and offers spectacular panoramic views of the Aegean Sea.
+We move on to Zia, a quaint village in the centre of the island, known for its relaxing atmosphere and scenic location.
+This charming village is located on the western side of the island amidst lush vegetation and offers spectacular panoramic views of the Aegean Sea.

-From here we begin a path that takes us to the top of the Mount Dikeos – 846 m – the highest on the island of Kos.
-The route is 7 km long, with a difference in altitude of 476 meters and takes approximately 3 hours - there and back -.
-The difficulty level is intermediate, with a little attention it is doable for everyone.
+From here we start a route that takes us to the top of Mount Dikeos – 846 m – the highest on the island of Kos.
+The route is 7 km long, with an altitude difference of 476 metres and takes about three hours – round trip -.
+The level of difficulty is intermediate, with a little attention it is doable for everyone.

-From the village of Zia, through a stone staircase, you reach a slightly uphill dirt road.
-After about half an hour the real path begins, well signposted, towards the top.
-The first part of the route passes through a dense cypress forest.
-The higher you go, the sparser the vegetation and in some places the mountain slope is very steep and at times you almost have to climb.
-The last 20 minutes are totally exposed to the sun and on the final straight towards the top you need to be careful as there is a steep cliff next to the path.
-The view, however, is worth the trip, you can see the island of Kos from above, the sea and the surrounding islands.
-At the top you can also reach the large Greek flag, the small church dedicated to Christ and the Orthodox Cross.
-We recommend leaving with a decent supply of water because there are no refreshment points along the route.
+From the village of Zia, a stone staircase leads to a slightly uphill dirt road.
+After about half an hour, the actual, well-marked path to the summit begins.
+The first part of the trail passes through a dense cypress forest.
+The higher you go, the more sparse the vegetation is and in places the mountain slope is very steep and in places you almost have to climb.
+The last 20 minutes are totally exposed to the sun and on the final straight to the summit, some care is needed as there is a steep cliff next to the path.
+The view, however, is worth the walk; you can see the island of Kos from above, the sea and the surrounding islands.
+At the summit you can also reach the large Greek flag, the small church dedicated to Christ and the Orthodox Cross.
+We recommend setting off with a decent supply of water as there are no refreshment points along the way.

-We return to Aunt and we get lost in its alleys.
-The village itself features cobbled streets, traditional houses with red tile roofs and a central square with local cafes and shops.
-Here you can buy artisanal products, such as honey, olive oil and traditional souvenirs.
-One of Zia's main attractions is its spectacular sunset, considered one of the best on the island.
-Tourists gather at the village's scenic taverns to enjoy a sunset dinner, taking in the spectacular view as the sun disappears behind the horizon.
-We try too but the sultriness and heat of August spread a veil over the horizon which inhibits any view so we dedicate ourselves to good food and good wine until the evening.
+We return to Zia and lose ourselves in its alleys.
+The village itself is characterised by cobbled streets, traditional houses with red-tiled roofs and a central square with cafés and local shops.
+Handicraft products such as honey, olive oil and traditional souvenirs can be bought here.
+One of Zia’s main attractions is its spectacular sunset, considered one of the best on the island.
+Tourists gather in the village’s scenic taverns to enjoy a sunset dinner, admiring the spectacular view as the sun disappears behind the horizon.
+We try it too, but the mugginess and August heat spread a veil over the horizon that inhibits any view, so we devote ourselves to good food and wine until the evening.

 Day 3: Alikes Lake, Tigaki Beach and Mastichari Beach

-Today's first stop is Alikes Lake, a unique natural destination on the island of Kos.
+Today’s first stop is Lake Alikes, a unique natural destination on the island of Kos.
 This brackish lake is known for its natural beauty and ecological importance, as it is home to numerous species of migratory birds.
-Surrounded by a vast area of vegetation, you can stroll along hiking trails, admire wildlife and enjoy tranquility in nature.
-You can also rent a bike and cycle around the lake for a different perspective.
+Surrounded by a vast area of vegetation, you can walk along hiking trails, admire the wildlife and enjoy the tranquillity in nature.
+You can also rent a bicycle and cycle around the lake for a different perspective.

-NB Unfortunately, summer is certainly not the best time to visit the place.
-The lake is dried up and dirty, the paths around it are muddy and you risk ending up in pitchy "quicksand" - which clearly happened to me, ending up with my feet up to my knees in a black, salty slush that irritated my stomach. skin and particularly entertained Paolino -.
+N.B.
+Summer is unfortunately not the best time to visit.
+The lake is dried up and dirty, the paths around it are muddy and you run the risk of ending up in pitch ‘quicksand’ – which clearly happened to me, ending up knee-deep in a black, salty sludge that irritated my skin and particularly amused Paolino -.

-Mid-morning we move to the nearby one Tigaki Beach.
-Ten kilometers of coastline with soft white sand bordered by green maritime pines and tamarisks, washed by a clean and transparent sea with turquoise blue colours.
-It is well equipped, beaches with sunbeds and umbrellas where you can lie down comfortably and behind it are typical taverns where you can taste the delicious dishes of Greek and international cuisine, pubs, bars and cafes.
+Mid-morning we move on to nearby Tigaki Beach.
+Ten kilometres of coastline with soft white sand hemmed in by green maritime pines and tamarisk trees, washed by a clean, transparent turquoise-blue sea.
+It is well equipped, with lidos with sunbeds and umbrellas where you can lie down comfortably, and behind it typical taverns where you can enjoy delicious Greek and international cuisine, pubs, bars and cafés.
 We stop for lunch but move on immediately afterwards.

-In the afternoon we relax at Mastichari Beach.
-Its white sand beach is among the largest on the island of Kos and extends for km, alternating areas equipped with sunbeds and umbrellas with completely free and wild areas where you can shelter from the sun under shrubs and tamarisks.
-Behind these sand dunes, there is a beautiful paved road where you can walk and admire the entire coast for a walk at sunset.
+In the afternoon, we relax at Mastichari Beach.
+Its white sandy beach is among the widest on the island of Kos and stretches for kilometres, alternating between areas equipped with sunbeds and umbrellas and completely free and wild areas where you can shelter from the sun under shrubs and tamarisk trees.
+Behind these sand dunes, there is a beautiful paved road where you can stroll and admire the entire coastline for a sunset stroll.

 Day 4: Antimachia Castle, Kardamaina, Plaka Forest and Paradise Beach

-Let's start the day with a visit to the beautiful Antimachia Castle.
-The fortress was built in the 14th century by the Grand Master of the Order of St. John.
-The fort was almost completely destroyed by the earthquake of 1493, but was rebuilt a year later by the Grand Master of the time.
-The door of the current entrance to the complex was equipped with an additional semicircular bastion at the beginning of the 16th century, an advanced point of defense for the fortress.
-The outer walls and entrance area of the fortress are well preserved.
-Inside the fortress is the small church of Agios Nikolaos and the church Agia Paraskevi.
-Of the remaining buildings, only the foundation walls of the others are visible.
-At the beginning of the 19th century the inhabitants abandoned the fortress settlement and settled in nearby Antimáchia.
+We begin the day with a visit to the beautiful Antimachia Castle.
+The fortress was built in the 14th century by the Grand Master of the Order of St John.
+The fort was almost completely destroyed in the earthquake of 1493, but was rebuilt a year later by the Grand Master of the time.
+The gate at the present entrance to the complex was provided with an additional semicircular bastion at the beginning of the 16th century, an advanced point of defence for the fortress.
+The outer walls and the entrance area of the fortress are well preserved.
+Inside the fortress is the small church of Agios Nikolaos and the church of Agia Paraskevi.
+Only the foundation walls of the remaining buildings are visible.
+At the beginning of the 19th century, the inhabitants abandoned the settlement in the fortress and settled in nearby Antimáchia.

-For lunch we move to the small village of Kardamaina, along the southern coast of the island.
-The main attraction is its beach but on the seafront there are many taverns, bars and cafes where you can taste delicious Greek dishes and refresh yourself with tasty drinks.
-After lunch we enjoy a walk through the alleys of the town full of shops and do a bit of shopping.
+For lunch, we move to the small village of Kardamaina, along the southern coast of the island.
+The main attraction is its beach but on the seafront there are plenty of taverns, bars and cafés where you can enjoy delicious Greek dishes and refresh yourself with tasty drinks.
+After lunch, we enjoy a stroll through the alleys of the village full of little shops and do some shopping.

-We spend the late afternoon at Paradise Beach, one of the best known beaches of Kos thanks to its very fine golden sand and its very clear water that slopes gently.
-The whole beach of Paradise Beach it is equipped with sunbeds and umbrellas and behind it has both a large panoramic restaurant for a real lunch, and a beach bar on the beach that serves quick snacks (sandwiches, burgers, salads, ice creams and cold drinks) to be enjoyed comfortably under the Beach umbrella.
-A portion of the sea is called Bubble Beach.
-Its name derives from the fact that Kos being volcanic, small sulphurous bubbles emerge from the seabed, creating a play of bubbles in the water making it look like a natural hydromassage tub.
+We spend the late afternoon at Paradise Beach, one of the best known beaches on Kos thanks to its fine golden sand and gently sloping clear water.
+The whole of Paradise Beach is equipped with sunbeds and umbrellas and has both a large panoramic restaurant for a proper lunch and a beach bar that serves quick snacks (sandwiches, burgers, salads, ice creams and cold drinks) to be enjoyed comfortably under the umbrella.
+A portion of the beach is called Bubble Beach.
+Its name comes from the fact that being volcanic Kos, small sulphurous bubbles emerge from the seabed creating a play of bubbles in the water making it look like a natural whirlpool bath.

 Day 5: Castle of Kefalos, Mylotopi, Agios Stefanos Beach and Kastri

 We head south, to discover the Kefalos peninsula.
-On the way we come across the Plaka Forest, a pine forest full of colorful animals that run around in uncontaminated nature.
-The area is full of peacocks accustomed to the presence of humans, lots of dozing cats that coexist with turtles and squirrels.
-There Plaka Forest it is full of pine trees, the clean and fresh water comes from a spring and with numerous paths for endless walks.
-There are benches where guests can rest or even eat as it is an ideal place for picnic and barbecue lovers.
+On the way we come across the Plaka Forest, a pine forest full of colourful animals frolicking in unspoilt nature.
+The area is full of peacocks accustomed to the presence of man, lots of snoozing cats coexisting with turtles and squirrels.
+The Plaka Forest is full of pine trees, the clean, fresh water comes from a spring and there are numerous paths for endless walks.
+There are benches where guests can rest or even eat as it is an ideal place for picnickers and barbecue enthusiasts.

-Let's stop at Kefalos Castle, an ancient fortress, dating back to the Byzantine period, located on the top of a hill overlooking the picturesque village of Kefalos.
-Very little remains of the original castle but the place is striking for its stupendous view of the gulf
+We stop at Kefalos Castle, an ancient fortress dating back to the Byzantine period, situated on a hilltop overlooking the picturesque village of Kefalos.
+Little remains of the original castle, but the place impresses with its stunning views over the gulf.

-Not far away is the Mylotopes, a charming place built near an ancient mill with a splendid view of the surrounding area.
-You can visit the inside of the mill, the replica of an ancient living room and the oven still in use today.
+Not far away is the Mylotopi, a lovely place built near an old mill with a beautiful view of the surrounding area.
+You can visit the interior of the mill, the replica of an old living room and the oven still in use today.
 At the end of the tour you will receive a small non-alcoholic cinnamon drink and a bite of homemade bread.
-We stayed for lunch, the view and the tranquility of the place made us very happy.
+We stayed for lunch and enjoyed the view and tranquillity of the place.

-After lunch we move to the very particular beach of Agios Stefanos, one of my favorite beaches in Kos.
-Enclosed in a small inlet of soft sand, washed by a crystalline sea with often calm waters.
+After lunch, we move on to the very special beach of Agios Stefanos, one of my favourite beaches on Kos.
+Enclosed in a small inlet of soft sand, washed by a crystal-clear sea with often calm waters.

-The absolute beauty of the beach is the scenic setting Kastri islet which stands about 200 meters in the middle of the sea right in front of the coast.
-The islet can be reached by swimming and by climbing the cliff you can reach the small white and blue church.
+The absolute beauty of the beach is the scenic islet of Kastri , which stands about 200 metres in the middle of the sea just in front of the shoreline.
+The islet can be reached by swimming and by climbing up the cliff you can reach the small blue and white church.
 Legend has it that by ringing the chapel bell three times and making a wish, the chances of it coming true are very high.
-Behind the church there is also a small path that leads to the foot of an imposing rock mass that can be climbed, from the top the view offers a spectacular panorama over the entire cove.
-The experience is 100% adrenaline-filled and exciting, I definitely recommend it as a must do on the island of Kos.
+Behind the chapel there is also a small path that leads to the foot of an imposing rocky boulder that can be climbed; from the top, the view is spectacular and offers a spectacular panorama of the entire cove.
+The experience is 100% adrenalin-pumping and exciting, I definitely recommend it as a must-do on the island of Kos.

-But the particularities of the beach are not over since right on the beach, secluded on a cliff are the ruins of the Early Christian Basilica of Saint Etienne which at sunset give a magical and strongly positive atmosphere.
-Behind the beach there is a small kiosk (in Greek they are called Kantina, practically a caravan used as a stall) where you can find something fresh to drink and something quick to eat.
+But the special features of the beach are not over, as right on the beach, secluded on a cliff are the ruins of the Early Christian Basilica of Saint Etienne, which at sunset provide a magical and highly positive atmosphere.
+Behind the beach, there is a small kiosk (in Greek they are called Kantina, practically a caravan used as a shack) where you can find something cool to drink and something quick to eat.

 Day 6: Limnionas Beach and Paralia Paradisos

 We dedicate the day to the sea.
-Let's start from Limnionas Beach, very quiet beach and little frequented by mass tourism.
-The beach is made up of two coves divided by a strip of land.
-The right side is equipped with a few sunbeds and umbrellas, while the left side is completely free and wild.
-Right in front of the beach you can see the nearby island of Kalymnos famous for its natural sponges.
-Behind the beach there is a tavern overlooking the coast where you can eat fresh fish and traditional Greek dishes.
+We start at Limnionas Beach, a very quiet beach that is little frequented by mass tourism.
+The beach consists of two coves divided by a strip of land.
+The right-hand side is equipped with a few sunbeds and umbrellas, while the left-hand side is completely free and wild.
+Just in front of the beach one can see the neighbouring island of Kalymnos, famous for its natural sponges.
+Behind the beach is a tavern with a view of the coast where one can eat fresh fish and traditional Greek dishes.

-In the afternoon we move to Paralia Paradisos, also called Cavo Paradisos Beach, – my favorite beach in Kos -, beautiful and wild as hell!
-It is located on the most extreme tip of the island and getting there is truly an adventure but it is absolutely worth it.
-You cross the entire Kefalos peninsula, immersing yourself in large gorges and almost lunar landscapes, with chromatic variations of the terrain: from the white of the limestone, to the yellow of the clay, to the red of hematite and goethite, to the black of the volcanic earth.
-The beach is a long and wide stretch of sand with a few boulders on the shoreline that range from golden to white to pink reflections and a turquoise blue sea with clear, crystalline waters.
-Behind it are high white rock walls that create a beautiful contrast with the surrounding spectacle.
+In the afternoon we move on to Paralia Paradisos, also called Cavo Paradisos Beach, – my favourite beach on Kos -, beautiful and wild as hell!
+It is located on the furthest tip of the island and getting there is really an adventure but absolutely worth it.
+You cross the entire Kefalos peninsula, plunging into large gorges and almost lunar landscapes, with variations in the colour of the terrain: from the white of limestone, to the yellow of clay, to the red of hematite and goethite, to the black of volcanic earth.
+The beach is a long, wide expanse of sand with a few boulders on the shoreline that changes from golden to white to pink reflections and a turquoise blue sea with crystal clear waters.
+Behind it, high white cliffs create a nice contrast to the cisrcostante spectacle.
 It is equipped with a few sunbeds and umbrellas, while a large part is free.
-A small kiosk converted from a caravan offers something to drink and snack on, even if the music is too loud sometimes ruins the atmosphere but otherwise only wild and uncontaminated nature.
+A small kiosk carved out of a caravan offers something to drink and nibble on, although the excessively loud music sometimes spoils the atmosphere, but otherwise just wild and unspoilt nature.

 Day 7: Agios Fokas and Therma Beach

-The last day is also dedicated to the sea, we stay close to Kos city and enjoy the last bit of relaxation of this splendid holiday.
+The last day is also dedicated to the sea, we stay close to Kos town and enjoy the last bit of relaxation of this wonderful holiday.

-Agios Fokas it is a stretch of beach with small pebbles, an extremely clean sea and a seabed with intense blue waters up to the blue.
-Opposite, the Turkish coasts of Dacia are so close that it seems you can touch them.
-The whole coast is full of clubs and taverns where you can have lunch by the sea.
+Agios Fokas is a stretch of beach with small pebbles, an extremely clean sea and deep blue to blue waters.
+Opposite, the Turkish coast of Dacia is so close that it seems as if they could touch.
+The entire coastline is full of bars and taverns where you can have lunch by the sea.

-In the afternoon we move to Therma Beach, a very particular beach thanks to its natural thermal waters that flow directly from the sea.
-The beach is characterized by dark sand and pebbles but is made extraordinary by the hot thermal springs that mix with the sea water, creating a natural thermal pool directly in the sea.
-The thermal waters, rich in sulphur, potassium, calcium and magnesium, boil with temperatures that vary between 42 and 50°C. This combination of natural elements creates a true outdoor spa, ideal for relaxing and pampering yourself until sunset.
+In the afternoon we move on to Therma Beach, a very special beach thanks to its natural thermal waters that flow directly from the sea.
+The beach is characterised by dark sand and pebbles but is made extraordinary by the hot thermal springs that mix with the sea water, creating a natural thermal pool directly in the sea.
+The thermal waters, rich in sulphur, potassium, calcium and magnesium, bubble with temperatures ranging from 42 to 50°C. This combination of natural elements creates a true outdoor spa, ideal for relaxing and pampering oneself until sunset.

-TipsforTrips: Be careful when bringing silver objects with you because the hot waters rich in sulfur tend to oxidize it, creating a very dark patina of silver sulphide.
-Fortunately, you can reverse the reaction with a little baking soda.
+TipsforTrips: Beware of taking silver objects with you because hot water rich in sulphur tends to oxidise it, creating a very dark patina of silver sulphide.
+Fortunately, it is possible to reverse the reaction with a little bicarbonate.

-In the evening we enjoy a last walk through the alleys of Kos, our suitcases are already packed, full of all this beauty.
+In the evening, we enjoy a last stroll through the alleys of Kos, our suitcases already packed, full of all this beauty.
 Even in this adventure, Greece does not disappoint us, confirming that even outside Italy you can feel at home!